Written by on . Last updated February 8th, 2026.

 Always stay cautious - More info here.

 The highest earthquake impact level for this earthquake is VI, which corresponds with strong shaking and probably light damage.
-Roughly 1,330 people are expected to be exposed to this level.
-Intensity level IV was experienced by the majority of people (around 1.8 million).
+Roughly 310,400 people are expected to be exposed to this level.
+Intensity level IV was experienced by a large group of people (around 1.5 million).
 In their region, light shaking and likely no damage can be expected.
 All exposure to shaking was within the borders of Peru .

 People MMI Level Shaking Damage